department-of-veterans-affairs/vets-website/README.md

 rules for 508 compliance.
 This functionality extends the end to end testing features described above, but runs as a separate suite.

-Automated accessibility tests are run on the `staging` branch by TravisCI.
+Automated accessibility tests are run on the `master`, `staging`, and `production` branches, but they will only report, not fail, on the `master` branch.

 ### Continuous Integration
 Continuous integration and deployment is done via